al-mz/ecommerce-analytical-dashboard/README.md

 # The Ecommerce Dashboard
 This is a supporting repo to create analytical dashboard for the [Brazilian E-Commerce](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) dataset by Kaggle.
 Current version provides a containarized platform to:
 1. Build a PostgreSQL database with Olist Ecommerce datasets.
-2. Create materialized views for sales and geolocation data.
-3. Build and initialize a local Superset instance with default username and password
+2. Build and initialize a local Superset instance with default username and password
-4. Import a pre-made dashboard named Olist.
+3. Import a pre-made dashboard named Olist.

 The visualizations are backed by the open-source BI tool, [Apache-Superset](https://superset.apache.org/).
 Implementation is fully dockerized and can be reproduced in various environments.